Nashville Zoo – tickets, prices, timings, what to expect

 We strongly suggest you purchase online tickets to get assured admission to the zoo.

-During peak seasons and special events, the ticket demands are very high, and you may not get them if you plan to buy them offline.
+During peak seasons and special events, ticket demand is very high, and you may not get tickets if you plan to buy them offline.

 However, you can keep such disappointments away by purchasing tickets in advance.